4-20ma/4-20ma.github.io/source/_posts/20130102-howto-add-github-pages.md

 ---
 title: >-
-  How to add Github Pages to a project
+  How to add GitHub Pages to a project
 date: 2013-01-02 08:16:00
 categories:
   - HOWTO